nfomon/shok/walkthrough.md

                           # x may have members found only in 'giraffe' but not 'animal'.
         x = plum          # error: plum is not an animal

-`'del'` deletes a variable.
+`del` deletes a variable.
 This can only be done at the original scope of the variable.
 This is primarily meant for interactive use, to clean up unnecessary objects/names and save memory.

-`'renew'` is similar to deleting a variable and then re-`new`ing it as perhaps a different type.
+`renew` is similar to deleting a variable and then re-`new`ing it as perhaps a different type.
 There are two places you can do this:

 1. At the original scope of the variable, e.g. to re-use a variable name or fix a mistake.
 1. When making a child object, to restrict the variable's type to a subset of the parent's.

-`'isvar'` tells you if the name of a variable is defined.
+`isvar` tells you if the name of a variable is defined.

 We have seen that `new` sets a variable's type: its initial value must be the parent of all future values.
 When constructing new objects (described later), it's nice to be able to set the type of a variable to one object, but then also set its first value to something more specific, as a default.
-We can do this with `'new'`:
+We can do this with `new`:

         new x = animal = giraffe      # x's type is 'animal', but it has a giraffe!

-Multiple variables can be defined with the same `'new`' using a comma:
+Multiple variables can be defined with the same `new' using a comma:

         new x=animal=giraffe, y=fruit, z=fruit=plum